tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@shivambhatia5432/index.md

 ### introduction

 I am Full Stack/MERN stack developer.
 I love to design my ideas into code.
-Still learning new technologies.
+So I am still learning new technologies.

 ## why are you taking this challenge?